Slad3/SocialMediaDataAnalyzer/README.md

 ## Analysis

- The end goal of each analysis is to provide a json format that can be easily readable by a frontend service, whether that's the website frontend or
+ The end goal of each analysis is to provide a json format that can be easily readable by a frontend service, whether that's the website frontend or anther service designed to analyze user data over a period of time.

 ### Searches
   The end result of analyzing the searches will be a JSON format of getting the frequency of each search, and providing a comprehensive histogram of each search.